correttojs/eslint-plugin-react-hooks-ssr/README.md

 This plugin helps you to forbid DOM globals within the react server side rendering.
 - it doesn't support yet React classes
-- it supports custom hooks
+- it supports react hooks and custom hooks
 - it requires some naming conventions to identify other functions where globals may be allowed